AriFordsham/GHCWiki/reading-list.md

 - [Concurrent Haskell](http://www.haskell.org/ghc/docs/papers/concurrent-haskell.ps.gz), Simon Peyton Jones, Andrew Gordon, Sigbjorn Finne.
 Deals with the various concurrency constructs in GHC and the Haskell language.
 E.g., MVars.

+- [ Composable Memory Transactions](http://research.microsoft.com/pubs/67418/2005-ppopp-composable.pdf), Tim Harris, Simon Marlow, Simon Peyton-Jones, and Maurice Herlihy.
+In Proceedings of the tenth ACM SIGPLAN symposium on Principles and practice of parallel programming (PPoPP '05)

 ## Intermediate Representation of GHC (Core & Related)

 - [An External Representation for the GHC Core Language](http://www.haskell.org/ghc/docs/6.10.4/html/ext-core/core.pdf) Gives an overview of the semantics and syntax of Core, GHC's internal intermediate representation for Haskell that most of the optimisation work is done on.
 A good language to understand when starting with GHC.